-(2) Other expenses are related to intellectual property, maintenance costs for laboratory equipment and our headquarters, depreciation and amortization and other general and administrative expenses.
+(1) Other expenses are related to intellectual property, maintenance costs for laboratory equipment and our headquarters, depreciation and amortization and other general and administrative expenses.

-Personnel expenses, which includes the compensation paid to our employees and consultants, increased by $\notin 2.6$ million, or 31.9%, to $\notin 10.9$ million for the year ended December 31, 2021, as compared to personnel expenses of $\notin 8.3$ million for the year ended December 31, 2020.
-This increase mainly results from an increase in wages of $\notin 2.0$ million, mainly resulting from restructuring costs and higher annual bonuses level in 2021.
-This increase is completed by the increase in share-based payments of $\notin 0.6$ million.
-As of December 31, 2021, we had 65 employees in general and administrative functions, as compared to 64 as of December 31, 2020.
+Personnel expenses, which includes the compensation paid to our employees and consultants, decreased by $\[\in \]$ 0.7 million, or 6.0%, to $\[\in \]$ 10.2 million for the year ended December 31, 2022, as compared to personnel expenses of $\[\in \]$ 10.9 million for the year ended December 31, 2021.
+This decrease mainly results from a decrease in wages of $\[\in \]$ 0.6 million, mainly resulting from restructuring costs and higher annual bonuses level in 2021 as compared to 2022.
+This decrease is completed by the decrease in share-based payments of $\[\in \]$ 0.1 million.
+As of December 31, 2022, we had 59 employees in general and administrative functions, as compared to 65 as of December 31, 2021.

 Non-scientific advisory and consulting expenses mostly consist of auditing, accounting, legal and hiring services.
-These expenses increased by $\notin 0.7$ million, or 15.0%, to $\notin 5.1$ million for the year ended

-December 31,2021, as compared to an amount of \notin 4.4 million for the year ended December 31, 2020.
-This increase results mainly from (i) an increase of auditing and accounting fees, recruitment fees and investor relation consultancy fees partly offset by (ii) the a decrease of costs related to the launch of the Company's new ERP in 2020 and the support by external service providers in the context of compliance with the Sarbanes-Oxley law following the listing of the Company in the United States in October 2019.
+These expenses decreased by ε 0.9 million, or 16.9%, to ε 4.2 million for the year ended December 31,2022, as compared to an amount of ε 5.1 million for the year ended December 31, 2021.
+This decrease results mainly from (i) an increase of 0.9 million euros in fees for strategic consulting and implementation of the "At-the-Market" capital increase program, offset by (ii) a decrease legal assistance costs, support costs by external service providers in the context of compliance with the Sarbanes-Oxley (SOX) Act and costs relating to the American subsidiary.

 Other general and administrative expenses relate to intellectual property, the costs of maintaining laboratory equipment and our premises, depreciation and amortization and other general, administrative expenses.
-These expenses increased by \notin 3.2 million or 51.5% to \notin 9.5 million for the year ended December 31,2021, as compared to an amount of \notin 6.3 million for the year ended December 31, 2020.
-This increase related notably to insurance costs, which increased in fiscal year 2021, following the listing of the Company in the United States in October 2019.
-It also includes increases related to staff training (catch-up observed in 2021 following the impact of COVID-19 in 2020) and local taxes.
+These expenses increased by &1.6 million or 16.5% to &8.0 million for the year ended December 31,2022, as compared to an amount of &9.5 million for the year ended December 31, 2021.
+This decrease related notably to the reversals of provisions for charges in connection with restructuring costs linked to the abandonment of the Company's commercial activities, as well as reversals of tax provisions, both with the 2021 financial year.
+These elements are completed by a net position of more favorable commercial exchange gains over the 2022 financial year.